 - Has acquired a good standard of computer skills (including Microsoft Office applications).

 Proficiency in English is required and working knowledge of French is desirable.
 Knowledge of another official language of the Court (Arabic, Chinese, Russian and Spanish) is an asset.

-Please note that the ICC is not able to provide participants in the Internship and Visiting Professional Programme with remuneration, nor is it possible to provide reimbursement for any expenses incurred during the internship or Visiting Professional placement.
-Accordingly, applicants must have the necessary resources or other financial support for the duration of the placement for which they have been selected.
+Please note that the ICC is not able to provide all participants in the Internship and Visiting Professional Programme with remuneration, nor is it possible to provide reimbursement for expenses incurred during the internship or visiting professional placement.

 Candidates eligible for funding shall receive detailed information and further instructions after the selection process is finalized.
 Stipends will always be agreed at the time of offering the internship.
 No funding will be provided at a later stage.